Lewis says Northern Ireland Protocol is ‘not working’ as Truss prepares to act

 But while Ms Truss is planning in the Commons to announce her intention to bring forward the legislation in an attempt to restore power-sharing in Stormont, the Bill could be delayed until the summer.

-Brandon Lewis, the Northern Ireland Secretary, said the UK Government did not intend to bring new legislation on the protocol forward this week due to debates taking place on the Queen’s Speech.
+The draft law had been heavily tipped to have been introduced to Parliament on Tuesday but Brandon Lewis, the Northern Ireland Secretary, said the UK Government did not intend to bring anything forward this week due to debates taking place on the Queen’s Speech.

 But he argued the protocol is “not working properly” and said ministers would “not take anything off the table” when it comes to solving the border issues.